theokouk/Project/readme.md

   html_document: default
 ---

+##Notice: This project was submitted two sessions ago but I was not able to finish the course.
+The work is original and it is mine :)

 ## Overview

 The current project is an implementation of processing and tidying up various related data sets.
 The final goal is to create a tidy data set which can be used later for exploratory purposes.
 The core of the project is a script named "run_analysis.R".